 There has been a bridge over the Thames at Marlow from a very early period.
 Mention is made of it in a record of the reign of Edward III.
 Part of Marlow bridge was destroyed by General Brown, when his army was quartered in the town in 1642, in consequence of which, parliament issued a warrant for a county rate to repair it.
 The present bridge, which is of wood, was built by subscription in the year 1789.

-The second department [Footnote: Intended for the instruction of those who, at an early age, are designed for the military profession] of the Royal Military College, a more particular account of which will be found under High-Wycombe, has been for some years placed at Great Marlow; where it is intended to remain till the building about to be erected for the whole establishment, at Sandhurst, in Berkshire, shall be completed.
+The second department of the Royal Military College, a more particular account of which will be found under High-Wycombe, has been for some years placed at Great Marlow; where it is intended to remain till the building about to be erected for the whole establishment, at Sandhurst, in Berkshire, shall be completed.